- Maintain Polarization State of Input

 Measurement of MFD

 The measurement of MFD is accomplished by the Variable Aperture Method in the Far Field (VAMFF).
 An aperture is placed in the far field of the fiber output, and the intensity is measured.
-As sucessively smaller apertures are placed in the beam, the intensity levels are measured for each aperture; the data can then be plotted as power vs. the sine of the aperture half-angle (or the numerical aperture).
+As successively smaller apertures are placed in the beam, the intensity levels are measured for each aperture; the data can then be plotted as power vs. the sine of the aperture half-angle (or the numerical aperture).

-The MFD is then determined using Petermann's second definition, which is a mathmatical model that does not assume a specific shape of power distribution.
+The MFD is then determined using Petermann's second definition, which is a mathematical model that does not assume a specific shape of power distribution.
 The MFD in the near field can be determined from this far-field measurement using the Hankel Transform.